2023/2024 Housing Residential Agreement

 Age Requirements

-All residents must be 18 years of age or older by the end of the Fall semester to be eligible to live in College Housing.
-Please refer to the Important Resident Dates Calendar found on the College Housing Website to identify the end of the Fall semester.
+All residents must be 18 years of age or older by the end of their first semester residing in College Housing.
+Please refer to the Important Resident Dates Calendar found on the College Housing website to identify the end of the fall semester.
 Any resident still under the age of 18 prior to moving into College Housing must submit a Medical Authorization for Student Alcohol-Drug Testing release to College Housing.
-If applicable, this form will be sent to the student’s SC4 emails during the application process.
+If applicable, this form will be sent to the student’s SC4 email during the application process.

 Payment Information